-- 4. Hold a minimum GPA of 2.5 for the academic core courses in the program or cumulative 2.5 GPA if a high school student without prior college coursework. - 5.
-Submit a minimum composite score of 18 on ACT. - 6.
-Must be eligible to take ENG 101, MTH 100, and BIO 201, if not already completed with a grade of C or higher. - 7.
-Meet essential eligibility criteria
+5. Submit a minimum composite score of 18 on ACT 6.
+Must be eligible to take ENG 101, MTH 100, and BIO 201, if not already completed with a grade of C or higher

+8. Meet essential eligibility criteria

 Completion of the above requirements does not guarantee admission to the program.
 Prospective students are rank ordered using a point system to determine acceptance to the program.